 Surrounded by rolling mountains, Colonel Denning State Park's 273 acres of woodland is the perfect place to enjoy a little peace and quiet.
-With the 3.5-acre Doubling Gap Lake for swimming and boating in the summer and ice-fishing and ice-skating in the winter, a 52-site campground, volleyball, picnicking and trails for hiking, biking and horseback riding, it's the perfect place to bring the family and connect with nature.
+With the 3.5-acre Doubling Gap Lake for swimming and boating in the summer and ice-fishing and ice-skating in the winter, a 49-site campground, volleyball, picnicking, and trails for hiking, biking, and horseback riding, it's the perfect place to bring the family and connect with nature.

-There are 3 trails totaling 3.5 miles to explore in Colonel Denning.
+There are three trails totaling 3.5 miles to explore in Colonel Denning.
 The most notable trail is the 2.5-mile (one-way) Flat Rock Trail.
 The strenuous, rocky climb leads to a 180-degree panoramic view of the Valley.
 In the fall, enjoy the foliage and hawk migration from the Flat Rock lookout.
-The trail head is located next to the Visitors Center.
-The self-guiding Doubling Gap Trail is a one-mile moderate hike.
+The trailhead is located next to the Visitors Center.
+The self-guided Doubling Gap Trail is a one-mile moderate hike.

 Cycling is allowed on paved roads through the park (approximately 1 mile).
 View additional Cumberland Valley bike routes.

 The park has an equestrian trailhead where riders can access the state forest trails.

 There are three courses to challenge your map and compass skills: beginner, intermediate and advanced.
 Trail maps are available at the park office or the nature center.

 The park has picnic tables and a limited number of charcoal grills.
 Pavilions are available for rent.

 The lakeside beach is open from late May to mid-September, 8 a.m. to sunset.
 Swim at your own risk.
 View more places to splash around.